 If your new MCC has a credit rate different from the rate on the old MCC, you must attach a statement to Form 8396.
 The statement must show the calculation for lines 1, 2, and 3 for the part of the year when the old MCC was in effect.
 It must show a separate calculation for the part of the year when the new MCC was in effect.
-Enter the combined line 3 total on line 3 of the form and write "see attached" on the dotted line.
+Enter the combined line 3 total on line 3 of the form and write "See attached" on the dotted line.

-New MCC cannot increase your credit.The credit that you claim with your new MCC cannot be more than the credit that you could have claimed with your old MCC.
+New MCC cannot increase your credit.
+The credit that you claim with your new MCC cannot be more than the credit that you could have claimed with your old MCC.

 In most cases, the agency that issues your new MCC will make sure that it does not increase your credit.
 However, if either your old loan or your new loan has a variable (adjustable) interest rate, you will need to check this yourself.
 In that case, you will need to know the amount of the credit you could have claimed using the old MCC.
-As part of your tax records, you should keep your old MCC and the schedule of payments for your old mortgage

-When figuring the credit you could have claimed using the old MCC, use the credit rate on the old MCC.
-Also, use the amount of interest you would have paid on your old loan.
+There are two methods for figuring the credit you could have claimed.
+Under one method, you figure the actual credit that would have been allowed.
+This means you use the credit rate on the old MCC and the interest you would have paid on the old loan.